BazlTech/Win10_Fixer/README.md

 ## Usage

-You'll need to run the following each PowerShell session in order to enable the script to run
+You'll need to run the following for each PowerShell session in order to enable the script to run
 ```powershell
 Set-ExecutionPolicy RemoteSigned –Scope Process
 ```